Wisbech: Radio, film and television

 A 1924 film recorded a day at the North Cambridgeshire Hospital in the East Anglian Film Archive (EAFA).
 1926 street scenes filmed to be shown at the local Electric Theatre.
 EAFA.
 North Cambridgeshire Hospital in the 1930s.
 EAFA.
 Approaching Wisbech an amateur film of a simulated road traffic accident made in the late 1930s.
 EAFA.

 1932 The 'Capital of the Fens' is brought to a standstill as crowds fill the streets to catch a glimpse of Prince George as he receives the Loyal Address from the Mayor.

-In 1957, the BBC Radio show Have A Go was recorded in the town by Wilfred Pickles with guest Sheila Chesters, founder of the Little Theatre group.
+In 1957, the BBC Radio show Have a Go was recorded in the town by Wilfred Pickles with guest Sheila Chesters, founder of the Little Theatre group.
 The same year the BBC filmed Mrs Chester's Little Theatre Group performing in the grounds of Grammar school house, South Brink.
-It was broadcast as part of ‘'Maypole and Melody'’ on 26 April 1958.
+It was broadcast as part of Maypole and Melody on 26 April 1958.

 1961 The Wisbech to Upwell Tramway.
 EAFA.
 In 1963 Anglia TV recorded a film report on Wisbech Castle.
 This is also available to download on the East Anglian Film Archive.
 The Flood a 1963 drama filmed using boats from Wisbech.

 1975 Anglia TV report about the first purpose-built traveller site in GB.
 EAFA.

 A Passage to Wisbech (1986) a BBC documentary on the coaster ships which work around the shores of Britain, followed the voyages of the Carrick, a 30-year-old ship owned and skippered by Rick Waters.

 A 'Wisbech Rock Festival' appears in the 1998 British comedy film Still Crazy starring Stephen Rea, Jimmy Nail, Billy Connolly and Timothy Spall, Bill Nighy, Juliet Aubrey, Helena Bergstrom and Bruce Robinson.
 Wisbech is noted for its unspoilt Georgian architecture, particularly along North Brink and The Crescent.
 It has been used in BBC One's 1999 adaptation of Charles Dickens' David Copperfield and ITV1's 2001 adaptation of Micawber, starring David Jason.

 In 2000, BBC One's Antiques Roadshow was hosted and recorded at the Hudson Leisure centre.
 The 2008 feature film Dean Spanley starring Peter O'Toole was largely filmed in Wisbech.
 2009 Channel 5's reality TV series The Hotel Inspector starring Alex Polizzi featured The Rose and Crown hotel.

 In February 2010, the effect of immigration on the town was featured in the BBC documentary The Day the Immigrants Left, presented by Evan Davis.
-The programme looked at jobs in the town reported to have been "taken over by migrants".
-In the programme, several local unemployed persons were given the chance to try such jobs.
+The programme looked at jobs in the town reported to have been "taken over by migrants"; several local unemployed persons were given the chance to try such jobs.

 2018 'Celebrating Nestle Communities – Wisbech' was released in September 2018.
 This is one of a series of films showcasing communities around the UK and Ireland where Nestle operate.
-In December 2018 the American TV program The Late Late Show with British star James Cordon featured a giant inflatable Santa blocking Cromwell Road.
-This Father Christmas had broken free from its fixings in a garden and it took several hours to catch.
+In December 2018 the American TV programme The Late Late Show with James Corden featured a giant inflatable Santa blocking Cromwell Road; this Father Christmas had broken free from its fixings in a garden and it took several hours to catch.